 A study published in the Journal of Early Childhood Education and Development looked at 1,000 students when they were in Pre-K and then again in second grade.
 They found that Pre-K students with good fine motor skills—from handwriting instruction and practice—outperform their peers in both reading and math by second grade.

 Children need ample opportunities in the classroom to practice handwriting.
-For additional handwriting practice, our Building Writers student workbooks offer structured practice to build core writing skills with narrative, information, and opinion writing activities.
-Building Writers student workbooks allow children to practice both the handwriting and writing skills they need to succeed academically.
+For additional handwriting practice, our Building Writers student editions offer structured practice to build core writing skills with narrative, information, and opinion writing activities.
+Building Writers student editions allow children to practice both the handwriting and writing skills they need to succeed academically.

 Ready to learn more about teaching handwriting?